How to Create Email Workflows That Convert (With Real Examples)

 Example 3: Re-Engagement Workflow

 Re-engagement workflows protect deliverability while recovering potential value from inactive users.
+They play a critical role in maintaining healthy sending behavior.

 • Trigger: No meaningful activity for 30 days